Telmatrechus: Description

-Scudder erected the genus based on characters of the antennae, head, leg proportions, and abdomen.
+cudder erected the genus based on characters of the antennae, head, leg proportions, and abdomen.
 The genus diagnosis was updated by Andersen (1998) described the genus as being of large adult striders which have a body length between 15.0-19.8 mm long and having both apterous and macropterous forms.
 The bodies are elongated and yet are more robustly built than species of Limnoporus or Palaeogerris.
 While Scudder only suggested one of the abdominal connexivum was modified into a spine, likened to that of "Limnotrechus", Andersens definition included all of the connexiva as modified spines.
-The antennae are at most half as long as the body, often shorter, and composed of three segments.
+The antennae are at most equal to half the body length, often shorter and composed of three segments.
 The individual segments of the antennae are elongated, though segments two and three are less in combined length to segment one, which is 1.3 times longer than the head.
 Segment three is additionally shorter than segment two.
-This supports Scudders original diagnosis of the first antenna segment being longer than the second.
+This supports Scudders original diagnosis of the first antennal segment being longer than the second.
 The middle and hind femorae are nearly equal to each other in length while the front femora is described as "robust".
 The middle tibiae are just about the same length as, or a little shorter than the middle femorae.
-The pronotum is an elongated lobe with a rear marginal area that is broadly rounded.
+The pronotum is an elongated lobe with a rear marginal area thats broadly rounded.
 Scudder also deemed the eyes to be not very prominent on the head, and the thorax to be generally shorter than in "Hygrotrechus".
 Andersen noted that if the points held as consistent, the antennal proportions separate Telmatrechus from Aquarius, while the leg proportions distinguish it from Limnoporus.